 Effects of Foreign Currency - In non-U.S. locations that are not considered highly inflationary, we translate the balance sheets at the end of period exchange rates with translation adjustments accumulated within stockholders' equity on our consolidated balance sheets.
 We translate the statements of operations at the average exchange rates during the applicable period.
-In connection with foreign currency denominated transactions, including multi-currency intercompany payable and receivable transactions and loans, the Company incurred net realized and unrealized currency exchange gains of \$3.1 million, \$5.1 million and \$4.3 million for the years ended December 31, 2016, 2015 and 2014, respectively, which were included in SG&A expenses on the consolidated statements of operations.
+In connection with foreign currency denominated transactions, including multi-currency intercompany payable and receivable transactions and loans, the Company incurred net realized and unrealized currency exchange (losses) gains of (\$2.8) million, \$3.1 million and \$5.1 million for the years ended December 31, 2017, 2016 and 2015, respectively, which were included in SG&A expenses on the consolidated statements of operations.